yashtyagithub/Sentiment-Analysis-of-IMDB-reviews/README.md

  * All the points mentioned above performed in this [jupyter notebook](https://github.com/yashtyagithub/Sentiment-Analysis-of-IMDB-reviews/blob/master/LSTM.ipynb)

 ## BERT Model
  * BERT stands for Bidirectional Encoder Representations from Transformers and it is a state-of-the-art deep learning model used for NLP tasks.

  * We use DistilBert in this project.
 DistillBert is a small, fast, cheap and ligh Transformer model trained by distilling BERT base.
 It has 40% less parameters than bert-base-          uncased , runs 60% faster while preserving over 95% of BERT's performances

-  * Preprocessing:
-    1. lower the reviews
-    2. remove punctuations from reviews
-    3. remove HTML tags from reviews
-    4. remove extra spaces from reviews
-    5. remove numbers from reviews
-    6. remove special character from reviews
-    7. remove stopwords from the reviews

  * Using the Distilbert tokenizer to give the numerical representation to each word such that it can be provided to distilbert model.

  * Configure the loaded DistilBert model and train for fine-tunning.